AJBrohi/emergency-medical-php/README.md

-# emergency-medical-php
+# Emergency Medical Service (PHP)

+## Features
-This is a emergency medical service site.
-Here user can see nearest hospital from Google Map and request bike or ambulance.
-Bike will have first aid kit with them.
+* This is an emergency medical service site.
+Here users can see the nearest hospital from Google Map and request a bike or ambulance.
+The bike rider will have a first aid kit with them.
+* Used HTML, CSS and Bootstrap and PHP, MySQL